Eddy-123/invoice-ui/README.md

 - The frontend should be running at http://localhost:3000

 - Get an excel or csv file from the backend to try out the whole process

+# Production

+- The frontend is deployed on Vercel
+- It can be accessed at this url: https://invoice-ui-iota.vercel.app/